 Admission Policy for Transition Year

 Up until 2013-14, admission to T.Y. was based on an interview and application process.
 On the basis of this system, the maximum in any given T.Y. was 90, which would have approximated to 40-45% of the total 3rd year group.
 However, from 2014-15, the policy was altered, to attempt to ensure that anyone who could benefit from T.Y. would be given access to the year, and this is the policy which is currently in place.
 The reason for the alteration is that T.Y. is a programme that should be open to all who could benefit from participation in the year.
-As a result, numbers in T.Y. have risen substantially, with over 135 participating in the last 3rd year groups, and 143 enrolled for 2017-18.
+As a result, numbers in T.Y. have risen substantially, to 143 students in 2017-18, 137 students in 2018-19 and 96 students in 2019-20.

 Following this, each application form is scrutinised and following consultation between the students, the parents and the school authorities, places are allocated.
 The sole criteria are: “will the student benefit from the T.Y. programme on offer in A.C.S.”
-Places in T.Y. are allocated accordingly in late January.
+Places in T.Y. are allocated accordingly in early March.

 The Board of Management reserves the right to decide on the numbers entering the programme on an annual basis.